DragonSpit/HPCsharp/README.md

 Visit us at https://foostate.com/ and let us know what other high performance algorithms are important to you, and you'd like to see in this NuGet package.

 # Encouragement
-If you like it, then buy us a cup of coffee, to help us keep more good stuff like this coming
+If you like it, then help us keep more good stuff like this coming.
+Let us know what other algorithms you could use.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LDD8L7UPAC7QL)